dipien/releases-hub-gradle-plugin/README.md

 #### List dependencies to upgrade

 Print all the dependencies that are upgradeable.
+A file `build/releasesHub/dependencies_to_upgrade_count.txt` is generated with the count of dependencies that are upgradeable.
+This could be useful for metrics.

     ./gradlew listDependenciesToUpgrade

-#### Count dependencies to upgrade

-Print the count of dependencies that are upgradeable.
-This could be useful for metrics.

-    ./gradlew countDependenciesToUpgrade --quiet

 #### Upgrade dependencies